SangeethaGY/Infrrd-Assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.14.

+This project is employee managment portal , it perfoms below functionality
+1. Add new employees
+2. Edit data for existing employees
+3. View employee details
+4. Delete employee - Ask for confirmation before deleting the employee
+5. Search for employees (By Name)
+6. Filter employees (By Designation)

+Site is compatible in all screens.

+Test cases is covering above 85%
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.